JonesH/markdown-cv/index.md

 `2009`
 __Neural Network Models @ RU Nijmegen__
-  * Implemented AdaBoost combined with a Multi‑Layer Perceptron (from scratch) for handwritten digit recognition; top result in class.
+  * Implemented AdaBoost with a Multi‑Layer Perceptron (from scratch) for OCR (handwritten digit recognition); top result in class.

 <!-- ### Footer